 These co-operatives are typically non-profit and usually perform a social function.
 Usually formed with an open membership, community service co-ops allow anyone to participate in their governance.
 Common uses of the model include community halls, recreation centres, and social programming.
 These co-operatives often rely on volunteers to make up their boards of directors.
 Some examples include Crocus Co-operative, Access Communications, and the Association of Co-operative Counselling Therapists of Canada.

-Here are a few questions to consider when forming a co-operative that will help make clear what type of co-op is needed:
+Here are a few questions to ask when forming a co-op to help you figure out what type will suit your business best.